University of Phoenix - Arizona Data & Information Overview

 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-College Factual ranked UOPX - Arizona as #1,680 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
+UOPX - Arizona is ranked #1,680 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.